Oregon Coast Photography Workshop

 About one year in advance of the workshop we will reserve a block of rooms at the Spindrift Inn hotel.
 Please call the hotel directly to put one of these rooms in your name (do not reserve online).
 This lodging is modest, if more upscale lodging is desired, please feel free to stay anywhere in Manzanita.
 It is a small town and this hotel is less than 5 minutes from all other lodging.

 The workshop ends after shooting sunrise on Monday morning.
+Our Monday morning location is a favorite and typically participants find compelling compositions that keep them busy until 9 - 10am.
+So, do not plan for an early or midday flight on Monday.
 If your schedule permits, one may find it rewarding to stay on after the workshop and repeat some of the Manzanita locations inverting the visit times; morning to evening, evening to morning.

 LODGING: We think it is convenient for you to stay in the same hotels as the instructor, but it is not necessary.
 There are many nearby hotels in each location we visit, so please select a hotel that makes you feel comfortable.

-This workshop will involve trail hiking to reach some locations, One hike will be about 1.25 miles each way, others will be a much shorter distance.
+Workshop Effort ScaleCompared to our other workshops, this workshop is best described as requiring a middle amount of physical effort.
+It will involve trail hiking to reach some locations, One hike will be about 1.25 miles each way, others will be a much shorter distance.
 The elevation drop to some beaches will be about 150 feet.
 Walking surfaces are generally uneven.
 Please consult with your doctor before attending our workshop.